santiagosayshey/DigiBrain/content/AI Prompt.md

 > [!motivation] Motivation
 >
 > A bridge to the main idea of the note that helps set the stage for it.
-Generally introduce a problem that needs to be solved so that the idea callout can solve it.
+Generally, you might want to introduce a problem that needs to be solved so that the idea callout can solve it.
 Try not to explicitly talk about the idea in this, only properties that are directly tackled in the idea.
 For example, we dont want to say Here are the problems that [idea] solves, we just want to say heres a problem.
 Here are the properties that we might want to fix or focus on.
 Then in the idea callout we say oh heres an idea by some guy, heres how it fixes those problems.

 > [!idea] Main Idea or Concept
 >